kbanushi/Custom-HTTP-Server/README.md

 GCC compiler
 Basic knowledge of using terminal and make commands Building and Running the Server

 Clone the repository:

-bash
-Copy code
 git clone https://github.com/kbanushi/Custom-HTTP-Server.git
 cd your-repo

 Build the server:

-bash
-Copy code
 make

 Run the server:

-bash
-Copy code
 Replace <port> with the port number you want the server to listen on (e.g., 8080) in the port.txt file

 Testing the Application